pubnub/go/README.md

 ###Build Instructions Summary
 * Built using Eclipse IDE (juno)
 * Install golang plugin for Eclipse
-* Use the command `go get github.com/pubnub/go/pubnubMessaging` to download and install the PubNub messaging package under the $GOPATH.
+* Use the command go get github.com/pubnub/go to download and install the package
-* Go to eclipse and create a new `go project`.
-Enter the project name.
+* Go to eclipse and create a new "go project".
+Enter the project name
-* Select the "Create new project in workspace".
+* Under the contents select "Create project from existing source"
+* Browse to the directory <eclipse-workspace>/src/github.com/pubnub/go/messaging, workspace <eclipse-workspace> is the workspaces directory of eclipse.
-* Click Finish.
+* Click Finish
-* This will create a new project with the directories "bin", "src" and "pkg"
-* To run the demo example copy the `pubnubExample.go` file from the location `$GOPATH/src/github.com/pubnub/go/pubnubExample` to the "src" directory of the new project.
-* Under the eclipse project explorer expand the project name that you have created.
+* Under the project explorer expand the project name
-* Expand the src directory.
+* Expand the src directory
-* Run `pubnubExample.go` as a "go application".
+* Run "pubnubExample.go" as a "go application"
-* Look for the application in the "Console" of the Eclipse IDE.
+* Look for the application in the "Console" of the Eclipse IDE

 ###Running Unit tests (instructions for Mac/Linux, for other dev environments the instructions are similar)
 * Open Terminal
-* Change the directory to `$GOPATH/src/github.com/pubnub/go/pubnubTests`
+* Change the directory to <eclipse-workspace>/src/github.com/pubnub/go/3.4.2/tests
+* Run the command "go test -i" to install the packages
-* And then run the command `go test` to run test cases
+* And then run the command "go test" to run test cases

+In addition to Eclipse, this has also been tested with Go 1.0.3 on Linux using IntelliJ IDEA 12.

 ###Demo Console App
 We've included a demo console app which documents all the functionality of the client, for example: